mope1-untrusted/mole-hold/README.md

 # mole-hold
-crazy WIP asymmetric PvE RTS where one player plays gaia with a midi keyboard
+### crazy WIP asymmetric PvE RTS where one player plays gaia with a midi keyboard

+dont look at the code its ugly ;-)